WhazzItToYa/whazzittoya.github.io/StreamerBot/StreamerbotForDevelopers.md

   * Variable fields of the "If/Else"
   * The Argument field of "Set Argument"
   * The Argument option of "Set Global Variable".
 * When one Action is invoked from another action (E.g., with Run Action or an If/Else), then all the variables of the invoking action are passed to the invoked action.
+Likewise, any variable that the invoked action sets, are available when it returns to the invoking action (as long as it used "Run Immediately").
 * **Types**: Values have specific C# types, like `int`, `float`, and `string`.
 This mainly affects whether the "Less Than" and "Greater Than" operators do string or numeric comparison in an If/Else.
 A value's type is deteremined by:
   * If the "Auto Type" checkbox (in the "Set Argument" or "If/Else" subaction) is unchecked, then it is a string.
   * If it is checked, then the type is determined by what the value "looks" like - if it looks like an int, float, or boolean, then it becomes those types.
 Otherwise it becomes a string.